vhagedorn/kcui/src/main/resources/templates.md

 Right now, it's not possible to do much unless you host _another_ server with your modified files.
 I plan to add an upload endpoint to the in-memory server to ease modding, but it's not present right now.

-## Epilogue
+# Epilogue

-**PLEASE DON'T USE THIS "API".** Modify the templates to your liking, and please them to me as I am not a CSS wizard.
+**PLEASE DON'T USE THIS "API".** However, modify the templates is highly encouraged (and please them to me as I suck at HTML/CSS).
 I put this here because I can't help myself, but it was never intended to be used.
 My only hope is that it might help me remember how my code works in the future.